lmorabit7/example/README.md

 git course

 ### Push and Pull
-Trying to push some changes to remote repository
+Trying to push some changes to remote repository...